Security Check Anomaly Detection¶

 -

-Customize the fill-in value for the detection interval, trigger data gap events, critical events, major events, minor events, and recovery events; when choosing this configuration strategy, it is recommended that the custom data gap time >= detection interval time.
-If the configured time <= detection interval time, there may be simultaneous satisfaction of data gap and anomaly conditions, in which case only the data gap processing result will be applied.
+Customize the fill-in value for the detection interval, trigger data gap events, trigger urgent events, trigger important events, trigger warning events, and trigger recovery events; if this type of configuration strategy is chosen, it is recommended that the custom data gap time configuration be >= detection interval time difference.
+If the configured time <= the detection interval time difference, there might be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing result will apply.

 Information Generation¶